giraffe-zhang/giraffe-zhang.github.io/_pages/about.md

   - /about.html
 ---

-I am an Electrical and Electronic Engineering student at Imperial College London, with a strong interest in electronics, embedded system design, software engineering and signal processing.
+I am a First Class MEng graduate (Electrical and Electronic Engineering) of Imperial College London, with a strong interest in electronics and applied mathematics.

-In my spare time, I like to play badminton, read science fiction and explore the British countryside.
+In my spare time, I like to watch films and read anything that interests me.